-• Network of cultural heritage: a network of joint and complementary built heritage, cultural heritage sites such as historical monuments, castles, palaces, art nouveau buildings or folk art/rural architectural form a colourful but coherent territory that could be positioned and advertised for tourists.
-Also the tourism built on the religious sites and heritage belongs here together with the network of churches of different denominations.

-• Network of natural heritage: the network of sites rich in natural values such as different nature protection areas are and could be the prime locations for thematic routes such as cross-border routes with a network approach which thematically connect and territorially integrate different points of interest, attractions, infrastructure, products, services and stakeholders from both sides of the border in relation to at least a single tourism branch/sector.
-This could be for instance the active tourism with different hiking, cycling, kayaking etc. options.

-• Spa and health tourism functional area: the abundance of thermal and mineral water sources scattered around the programme area can act as a real connecting power if these are correctly capitalised on through a cooperative and not competitive approach.
-Also, there are synergies between the spa and medical tourism offers between the different regions that could be tied in to a more comprehensive network of preventive and recovery services.

-• Universities of medicine and hospitals in the border region: the universities of medicine (such as the Faculties of Medicine at the Uzhhorod National University, the Debrecen University and the Pavol Jozef Šafárik University) create a knowledge triangle in which joint research and dissemination of information could take place.
-Similarly, the hospitals located in the region can cooperate with each other and with the universities as well and also strive to enlarge their range of activities to territories which are more function deficient.

-• Places and cooperation networks of telemedicine and remote diagnostics: in the Ukrainian regions - compared to the other regions of the programme - there are a relatively higher number of medical personnel which could be employed to cover a larger, cross-border area through technologies of telemedicine.
-Furthermore, with the cooperation of universities and larger hospitals, certain diagnostic centres could also be established specialised for those illnesses that are the most prevalent in the region.
-However, in order for these resource efficient and modern telemedicine initiatives to work preparatory activities are needed such as sensitization and knowledge sharing so that people would be aware of and trust these services as well as investment in tools and infrastructure in order for the users to actually be able to have access to these platforms.
+- Network of cultural heritage: a network of joint and complementary built heritage, cultural heritage sites such as historical monuments, castles, palaces, art nouveau buildings or folk art/rural architectural form a colourful but coherent territory that could be positioned and advertised for tourists.
+Also the tourism built on the religious sites and heritage belongs here together with the network of churches of different denominations. - Network of natural heritage: the network of sites rich in natural values such as different nature protection areas are and could be the prime locations for thematic routes such as cross-border routes with a network approach which thematically connect and territorially integrate different points of interest, attractions, infrastructure, products, services and stakeholders from both sides of the border in relation to at least a single tourism branch/sector.
+This could be for instance the active tourism with different hiking, cycling, kayaking etc. options. - Spa and health tourism functional area: the abundance of thermal and mineral water sources scattered around the programme area can act as a real connecting power if these are correctly capitalised on through a cooperative and not competitive approach.
+Also, there are synergies between the spa and medical tourism offers between the different regions that could be tied in to a more comprehensive network of preventive and recovery services. - Universities of medicine and hospitals in the border region: the universities of medicine (such as the Faculties of Medicine at the Uzhhorod National University, the Debrecen University and the Pavol Jozef Šafárik University) create a knowledge triangle in which joint research and dissemination of information could take place.
+Similarly, the hospitals located in the region can cooperate with each other and with the universities as well and also strive to enlarge their range of activities to territories which are more function deficient. - Places and cooperation networks of telemedicine and remote diagnostics: in the Ukrainian regions compared to the other regions of the programme there are a relatively higher number of medical personnel which could be employed to cover a larger, cross-border area through technologies of telemedicine.
+Furthermore, with the cooperation of universities and larger hospitals, certain diagnostic centres could be established specialised for those illnesses that are the most prevalent in the region; here the collected samples could be sent and subsequently analysed this way providing a higher quality of healthcare service for patients living in more remote areas.
+At the current stage of cross-border integration of the programme area, the functional region of health care could be only defined by the related institutions, so it could be understood as a network of interoperable spots.